bruneaug/DShield-SIEM/AddOn/LXC_Container_DShield-SIEM.md

 # Proxmox Setup DShield SIEM with LXC Container

-In Proxmox server, select local and download the Ubuntu 24.04 template:<br>
+In Proxmox server, select storage local and download the Ubuntu 24.04 template:<br>
 Download and install Ubuntu 24.04<br>
 Configure and install Ubuntu 24.04 Container<br>